PelonClub/PelonClub-BaseNetwork-Monorepo/docs/README.md

 - Testing metrics and statistics
 - References and additional resources

-**PelonStakingVault Testing**: The PelonStakingVault contract has **75 comprehensive tests** with 100% pass rate.
-Detailed test analysis is included in the [PelonStakingVault Security Analysis](./en/pelon-staking-vault-security-analysis.md) documentation.
+**PelonStakingVault Testing**: The PelonStakingVault contract is a minimal implementation with comprehensive security analysis.
+Detailed security analysis is included in the [PelonStakingVault Security Analysis](./en/pelon-staking-vault-security-analysis.md) documentation.

 ### Fuzzing